How do I best prepare for an endoprosthesis (hip replacement, knee replacement)?

 The day of surgery itself

-On the day of surgery: stay calm.
-The medical team ensures safety and comfort.
+On the day of your surgery, it's important to stay calm.
+The medical team will ensure your safety and comfort.

 After the recovery phase, pain therapy and initial mobilization follow.
-Modern concepts ("Fast-Track Endoprothetics“) enable patients to get back on their feet just a few hours after surgery.
+Modern concepts ("fast-track endoprosthetics") make it possible to be back on your feet just a few hours after the operation.

 After the operation: The first days with endoprosthesis